Beaches:

 Of course, this is all coming from secondary sources (A.K.A. my parents!).
 My memories of this beach are a little hazy.
 As you can see in the photo, I was only a year old!

 (My Mom made a condition for "beaches eligibility."
-In order to be eligible to make our Top 10, we had to have a photo of either Yuki or me on the beach.)
+In order to be eligible to make our Top 10, we had to have a beach photo with either Yuki or me on it.)

 Vancouver, Canada